AlexandreFenyo/net-monitor/README.md

 var manager = NetMonitor.manage(charts);
 ```

-# Build client and server from the sources
+# Build client lib and server from the sources

 If you want to contribute to net-monitor, you can build the client and server software from the sources with the following recipes.